Apple M1 Max vs Xeon Gold 6230

 Security technologies

-Xeon Gold 6230 and Apple M1 Max technologies aimed at improving security, for example, by protecting against hacks.
+Xeon Gold 6230 and M1 Max technologies aimed at improving security, for example, by protecting against hacks.

 TXT+no data